We’re all gone very visual now.

-Next, you’ll probably want to brand it up, maybe with your business logo at the beginning and end.
+Next, you’ll probably want to brand it up, maybe with your business logo at the beginning and end, or constantly on-screen in the top corner.
 Don’t forget to brand it at the start, because most people won’t watch through to the end.

 Also, can you get on screen yourself?

 Finally, you’ve got to include a ‘call to action’ – what you want viewers to do.
 Do you want them to pick up the phone, book a ticket, visit your website, come into your store, submit their email address?

 As a general rule of thumb, you should aim to complete your marketing video in 60 to 90 seconds or less.

 Now, there are of course exceptions.
 If you’re putting up a ‘how to’ video on your YouTube channel to help your target market or existing clients, for example, then the focused viewer will happily watch it for 5, 10, 15 minutes or longer, if they perceive value and they are going to learn something.